-Before the test, the doctor will ask you a few questions.
+Before the test, the doctor or the nurse will ask you a few questions.
 These are to find out what STIs they should test for.
 Then they will decide where to test.
 So, if you’ve had oral sex, they might want to test your throat.

-It helps if you are as honest as you can.
-This way you will make sure they test for everything you’re at risk for, and you’ll get any treatment you might need.
-There is no need to feel embarrassed, doctors have heard it all and are trained not to judge.
+It helps if you’re as honest as you can.
+This way you’ll make sure they test for everything you’re at risk for and you’ll get any treatment you might need.
+There is no need to feel embarrassed, doctors have heard it all and they’re trained not to judge.
 If you’re not sure about a question they ask, you can always ask for explanations!

-Each STI test is performed on a different sample of bodily fluid or tissue, like urine, blood, or a sore.
-This means that there is no one test that can cover all STIs.
+Each STI test uses a different sample, like urine, blood, or a sore.
+This means that there’s no one test that can cover all STIs.

-Doctors do an STI test by collecting body fluids, taking swabs, or doing both.
-These are then sent to the lab.
+Doctors and nurses do an STI test by collecting body fluids, taking swabs, or doing both.
+Then, they send them to the lab.

-They test for chlamydia and gonorrhea with a urine sample.
-This means you have to pee into a small cup.
-These tests work best when you haven’t peed for 2 hours before giving the urine sample, so try to hold it in.
-If you do, you’ll also be ready to go when they give you a cup, so you won’t don’t have to wait around until you have to pee.
-They can do this 2–3 weeks after an STI could have gotten in your body, and it’s the same for swab tests.
+They test for chlamydia and gonorrhea with a urine sample, or a swab test inside the vagina.
+They can do these test 2–3 weeks after an STI could have gotten in your body.
+For the urine test, you have to pee into a small cup.
+These tests work best when you haven’t peed for 2 hours before giving the urine sample.
+If you hold it in, you’ll also be ready to go when they give you a cup, so you won’t have to wait around until you have to pee.
+If you have a vagina, they can also test for chlamydia and gonorrhea by doing a swab test inside the vagina, or on your cervix.

 Doctors test for HIV, syphilis and hepatitis with a blood sample.
 You can only detect these infections 1 – 3 months after an STI could have gotten in your body.